 Having this discussion with new leads can be challenging, especially when they’re thinking rankings rankings rankings – however, once they get it, taking this approach has allowed me to close more high end campaigns than ever because typically, their response will be, “John, this is fantastic, it’s so refreshing to be speaking with someone that gets it.
-You’re talking my language, more customers, more sales – not bullshit like backlinks, click through rates and crawl budgets.
+You’re talking my language, more customers, more sales – not confusing technical jargon like backlinks, click through rates and crawl budgets.
 Thank you!”

 Infact, taking this angle has become my USP.